jim-easterbrook/Photini/src/doc/other/localisation.rst

    These should not be translated.

 Long cross references, e.g. ``:ref:`installation <installation-optional>```
-   The text within the ``<>`` characters should not be translated, but it may be appropriate to translate the preceding link caption.
+   The text within the ``<>`` characters should not be translated, but it may be appropriate to translate the preceding link text.

 External links, e.g. ```Flickr <http://www.flickr.com/>`_``
    The url within the ``<>`` characters should not be translated, but it may be appropriate to translate the preceding link text.